nekowabo/nanolook/README.md

 ### Has such functions as:
 - Opens photos (incredible)!!!
-- Shows file path and resolution.
+- Shows file path and resolution of photo.

 ### Pros:
 - OPENS PHOTOS OMG.